-I10- The Head Marshal may disqualify a boat from use if boat or anglers are deemed unfit to go afloat.
+I10- The head marshal may disqualify a boat from use if the boat or anglers are deemed unfit to go afloat.

 I11- During rough weather, the head marshal may issue an order to forbid boats from leaving the shore and the order will be valid for the whole lake.

-I12- Competitors are welcome to contact Officials via HQ phone number, marked on waterproof Emergency Card securely attached to their bivvy, to check Officials’ decisions.
+I12- Competitors are welcome to contact officials via the HQ phone number, marked on the waterproof emergency card.

 The use of boats in all circumstances throughout the entire duration of the competition is entirely at the competitors’ own risk and responsibility.
 World Carp Classic are not liable for any accidents/damage resulting from use of boats by competitors.

 SECTION J – USE OF BOATS DURING COMPETITION

-None compliance with the following will result in immediate penalty but could also lead to disqualification and a possible ban from ever entering the event again depending on the seriousness of the offence.
+None compliance with the following will result in an immediate penalty but could also lead to disqualification and a possible ban from ever entering the event again depending on the seriousness of the offence.

 J01- No one under the age of 18 is allowed at any time to use boats.

 J02- Only one angler alone in a pair, or two anglers in a trio is/are allowed to be on-board at any time.
 A helper can NEVER be on a boat at any time during the hours of the competition.

-J03- Use of boat is entirely at the competitor’s discretion and competitor/s will bear sole responsibility and local authorities to be called in case of emergencies (phone numbers on waterproof tag securely attached to their bivvy).
+J04- Use of boat is entirely at the competitor’s discretion and competitor/s will bear sole responsibility and local authorities to be called in case of emergencies (phone numbers on waterproof security card).

-J04- No angler can go afloat without: – First ensuring that their fishing partner(s) is awake and present at the swim ready to raise alarm – and wearing a properly fastened life jacket.
+J05- No angler can go afloat without first ensuring that their fishing partner(s) is awake and present at the swim ready to raise alarm – and wearing a properly fastened life jacket.
 This cannot be undertaken by a HELPER as he is not considered a competing member.

-J05- When not in use, all boats must be removed from the water or securely moored.
-Any boat found to be adrift without occupancy could result in boat being withdrawn from competition and the Pair/Trio facing a penalty.
+J06- When not in use, all boats must be removed from the water or securely moored.
+Any boat found to be adrift without occupancy will result in the pair/trio facing a penalty.

-J06 – It is strictly forbidden to sleep in boat, be it afloat or moored at the peg.
+J07- It is strictly forbidden to sleep in the boat, be it afloat or moored at the peg.